faq for potential Penn mstp applicants

 We are looking for candidates who show outstanding potential as future physician-investigators, as demonstrated by:

 - Academic excellence - including, but not limited to, strong grades and MCAT scores.
-Successful applicants in the past few years have had an average GPA of 3.8 and MCAT scores of 36, but the range has been 3.4-4.0 and 30-44.
+Successful applicants in the past few years have had an average GPA of 3.8 and MCAT scores of 36.

 - Sustained research experience and passion for investigation and medicine.